-For fiscal year 2016, for purposes of determining the annual cash incentive bonuses paid to our NEOs and executive officers, other than our President and CEO, the Compensation Committee used a formulaic approach, based on a target incentive bonus as a percentage of base salary determined in early fiscal 2016, Company performance, and the achievement of MBOs.
+For fiscal year 2017, for purposes of determining the annual cash incentive bonuses paid to our NEOs and executive officers, other than our President and CEO, the Compensation Committee used a formulaic approach, based on a target incentive bonus as a percentage of base salary determined in early fiscal year 2017, Company performance, and the achievement of MBOs.
 The target incentive bonus as a percentage of base salary for each executive officer ranged from 45 to 60 percent, depending on the responsibilities and experience of the executive officer, and was based on the target incentive bonus percentage from our peer group for each of the individual executive officers.
 The annual cash incentive bonus amount for each executive officer was then determined based on the following formula: annual base salary of the executive officer times (a) the executive officer's applicable target incentive bonus percentage, and times (b) the executive officer's performance goals score (based on degree of accomplishment of Company Financial MBOs and Individual MBOs as determined by the Compensation Committee).
 The annual cash bonus amount is capped, and, as a percentage, can never exceed 130 percent of the executive officer's applicable target incentive bonus percentage.

-For fiscal year 2016, our pre-established financial performance targets were based on our revenues and adjusted operating income.
-We achieved \$753.8 million in revenues and adjusted operating income of \$179.5 million.
-Based on these financial results, compared to the pre-established targets, the Compensation Committee determined that the Company Financial MBOs applicable to each executive officer had been achieved at the 90 percent level.
-Each executive officer was then scored on his or her Individual MBOs, as discussed below for our NEOs under "Named Executive Officer Performance for Fiscal 2016".
-The composite MBO performance scores for the executive officer group ranged from 73 to 93 percent, with one executive officer achieving 100%.
+For fiscal year 2017, our pre-established financial performance targets were based on our revenues and adjusted operating income.
+We achieved \$771 million in revenues and adjusted operating income of \$97 million.
+Based on these financial results, compared to the pre-established targets, the Compensation Committee determined that the Company Financial MBOs applicable to each executive officer had been achieved at the 87 percent level.
+Each executive officer was then scored on his or her Individual MBOs, as discussed below for our NEOs under "Named Executive Officer Performance for Fiscal 2017".
+The composite MBO performance scores for the executive officer group ranged from 80 to 95 percent.
+Because we only partially achieved the revenue and adjusted operating income performance goals we set, and based on the accomplishment of Individual MBOs for the executive officer group, the annual cash incentive bonus for fiscal year 2017 for the executive officer group was reduced by 5 to 20 percent, respectively, from target levels for each of the executive officers.

-For our President and CEO, the Compensation Committee approved pre-determined, objective, formula-based financial performance metrics, along with the achievement of Individual MBOs which cannot increase but may only reduce the executive officer's cash incentive bonus.
+For our President and CEO, the Compensation Committee approved pre-determined, objective, formula-based financial performance metrics, along with the achievement of Individual MBOs which cannot increase but may only reduce his cash incentive bonus.
 The annual cash incentive bonus for our President and CEO was granted under our 2013 Executive Incentive Plan (the "Section 162(m) Incentive Plan"), which is a plan that permits qualifying executive compensation to be deducted for federal income tax purposes under Section 162(m).
 Based on the responsibilities and experience of our President and CEO, and based on the target incentive bonus percentages from our peer group, the Compensation Committee set the target incentive bonus as a percentage of base salary at 100% for our President and CEO.
-Accordingly, our President and CEO's cash incentive bonus for fiscal year 2016 was determined based on the following formula:
+Accordingly, our President and CEO's cash incentive bonus for fiscal year 2017 was determined based on the following formula: